 Also of interest is that La Grange Park has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, La Grange Park is a great place for families with children to consider.
-First of all, many other families with children live here, making La Grange Park a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, La Grange Park has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+La Grange Park is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, La Grange Park’s overall crime rate is lower than average for the country.

 Despite being a small village, La Grange Park has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.